Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 ### Settings

-*DataHub > Settings > Tab ETL > Select attribute set mapping > Select attribute mapping > Button Edit*
+*DataHub > ETL > Tab MAPPINGS > Select attribute set mapping > Select attribute mapping > Button Edit*

 ![Mapping settings](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSettings.png "[Mapping settings]")

-The *Settings* section on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view is only displayed if editing an attribute mapping.
+The *Settings* section on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view is only displayed if you edit an attribute mapping.
 Depending on the selected row in the list of mappings, the fields displayed in the *Settings* section differ:
 - If the selected row contains only a destination attribute, the destination attribute as well as the *Extension* and *Override change tracking mode* drop-down lists are displayed.
 - If the selected row contains an attribute mapping with source, destination attribute and the extension, the destination attribute as well as the *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are displayed.
 The *Source attribute*, *Extension* and *Override change tracking mode* drop-down lists are preset.
 If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.